Exponential quantum space advantage for Shannon entropy estimation in data streams

-This raises the natural question of whether there exist natural streaming problems that admit exponential quantum space advantages.

-In this work, we answer this question affirmatively by showing that estimating the Shannon entropy of a data stream exhibits an exponential quantum--classical space separation.
-We consider the standard streaming model defined as follows.
-Let \(A = \langle x_1, x_2, \dots, x_m \rangle\) be a data stream over an alphabet \([n]\), where elements arrive sequentially and are observed one at a time.
-Algorithms in this model may perform one or more passes over the stream \(A\).
-Our goal is to design algorithms that use as little space as possible to accomplish the given computational task.
-In the classical streaming model space is represented in bits whereas in the quantum streaming model it is represented in qubits.

-Two reasons motivate the study of entropy estimation in the streaming setting.
-First, Shannon entropy \cite{bstjShannon48} plays a fundamental role in information theory, underlying both classical \cite{cover1999elements} and quantum \cite{wilde2013quantum,watrous2018theory}.
-Second, it has important applications in computer networking, including network anomaly detection \cite{sigcommLakhinaCD05} and traffic analysis \cite{sigcommXuZB05}.
-At a broader level, problems that simultaneously combine real-world applications and provable exponential quantum advantages across different computational models are rare, which further motivates the study of Shannon entropy estimation in this setting.

-Shannon entropy estimation has been extensively investigated in the classical streaming model \cite{Stacs06,sodaGuhaMV06,amitSODA,Harvey08,li2011new,clifford2013simple}, while to the best of our knowledge it has not been studied in the quantum streaming model.
-In this work, we provide a systematic investigation of this problem.
-Our main findings are summarized as follows.
-For a fixed number of passes over the data, our quantum algorithm approximates the entropy using logarithmic space, whereas any classical streaming algorithm requires space that grows polynomially with the desired accuracy.
-This establishes an exponential quantum-classical space separation for a natural problem with practical applications.
-In contrast, existing results for Shannon entropy estimation in the quantum query model achieve only a quadratic speedup \cite{titLiW19,stocBunKT18,GilyenL20,shin2025near,chen2025list}.
+These contrasting results indicate that the existence of quantum space advantages depends strongly on the structure of the underlying computational problem.
+This naturally leads to the following fundamental question: does streaming Shannon entropy estimation admit an exponential quantum space advantage?